p-ilipili/kubernetes_ex/README.md

 ## Solution
 Several errors have been encountered forcing to modify the main.py a lot more than necessary.
 The most annoying errors was this one :
-'sqlalchemy.exc.OperationalError: (MySQLdb.OperationalError) (2002, "Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)")'
+`sqlalchemy.exc.OperationalError: (MySQLdb.OperationalError) (2002, "Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock' (2)")`
 Hence, I modified the connection method to the database so SQLAlchemy uses the pymysql library to connect to MySQL.

 ** For the installation to work you have to use the code in main_sqlalchemy.py for your main.py file.
 The Kubernetes deployment file is modified already.
 It uses a different docker image. **